VcGameDev/CobbleBrain/ROADMAP.md

 - [X] Pokémon sometimes freeze (possibly caused by LookAt or jump behavior)
 - [X] AI processing message (red) sometimes gets stuck (investigate missing reset)
 - [X] Verify if Pokémon talking to themselves send messages in chat → changed to `sendSystemMessage`
 - [X] Pokémon thought they lost when they actually won battles

+## 0.6.0

+- [ ] Sometimes, the AI pastes a  "/" usually on its own, sometimes after a word or two.
+- [ ] AI seems to struggle with switching pokemon.
+- [ ] Sometimes, after exiting the game and rejoining after having changed the AI model, a name of a pokemon without nickname can be displayed as null